Real, Unbiased Herbalife Review from an Ex-MLMer

 This turned out to be an incredibly popular way for Herbalife distributors to draw in potential customers and new recruits.

-And in spite of facing a barrage of accusations of being a pyramid scheme, Herbalife has continued to sell almost $5 billion worth of products annually.
+And in spite of facing a barrage of accusations of being a pyramid scheme, Herbalife has continued to sell over $5 billion worth of products annually.

 I should mention that “best employer” means for the people who are actually getting a salary from them — not the vast numbers of independent distributors buying pills and powders to sell as a home business.